midnightxyzw/bdo-nsfw/README.md

 The [PAZ](PAZ) folder contains verified ready to use mod files.

-The [src](src) folder contains the source files and scripts to generate the mod.
+The [src](src) folder contains the source files and scripts to generate the armor/underwear removal mod.

-# TODO

-- Mod for the following gears:
-  - Tuvala Gears
-  - Boss Gears
-  - Slumbering Origin Gears
+The [src/xyzw](src/xyzw) folder contains individual outfit mod.